yanet-platform/chash/README.md

 but effect of this is miniscule and ignored.

 #### Weights
 During lookup markup we composed a sequence of segments for each real.
+Real is said to have weight 100 whene all segments in sequence are turned on.
+Turning off all the sequence segments disables the real.
+Higher the index in the segments sequence the higher the real weight corresponding to it.

+##### Switching segment off
+To turn the segment off it's head is marked disabled and and lookup cells corresponding to it are set to id of segment that is to immediate left of head.
+Switched of segment is considered part of the segment to emmediate left.

+##### Switching segment on
+Head is marked enabled and all cells from head to next enabled head to the right are considered part of this segment